vcflib/bio-vcf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-vcf.png)](http://travis-ci.org/pjotrp/bioruby-vcf)

-Yet another VCF parser.
-Bio-vcf is not only fast for genome-wide data, it also comes with a really nice filtering, evaluation and rewrite language.
+A new generation VCF parser.
+Bio-vcf is not only fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language.
 Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering.
 For example on an 2 core machine bio-vcf is 50% faster than SnpSift.
-On an 8 core machine bio-vcf is 3x faster than SnpSift.
-Parsing a 1 Gb ESP VCF with 8 cores with bio-vcf takes
+On an 8 core machine bio-vcf is at least 3x faster than SnpSift.
+E.g., parsing a 1 Gb ESP VCF with 8 cores with bio-vcf takes

 ```sh